nullren/nullren.github.io/_posts/2014-07-20-lenovo-thinkpad-x1-carbon-touch-bios.md

 ---
+layout: post
-title: lenovo thinkpad x1 carbon touch bios update on linux
+title: "lenovo thinkpad x1 carbon touch bios update on linux"
+category:
+tags: []
 ---

 since this laptop does not come with an optical drive to use a cd, i